Nick Fuentes: White nationalism

-Fuentes espouses alt-right, white nationalist, and anti-immigration views that emphasize racial and religious identity, opposition to multiculturalism, and criticism of mainstream conservatism.
-Fuentes calls himself a "reactionary", stating that he wants to turn the Republican Party into "a truly reactionary party".
-The SPLC and ADL say he hopes to have the alt-right displace conservatism and the GOP, and has criticized mainstream conservative groups, stating that "Christian Republican voters get screwed over" because "the GOP is run by Jews, atheists, and homosexuals".
-In June, Tess Owen, a reporter for Vice, wrote that Fuentes "has positioned himself as the kingpin of the ultranationalist youth movement".
+Fuentes has promoted alt-right, white nationalist, and anti-immigration views that emphasize racial and religious identity, opposition to multiculturalism, and criticism of mainstream conservatism.
+He said he is a "reactionary" and wants to transform the Republican Party into "a truly reactionary party".
+The SPLC and ADL report that Fuentes seeks to replace mainstream conservatism with alt-right ideology and has criticized conservative organizations by claiming that "Christian Republican voters get screwed over" because "the GOP is run by Jews, atheists, and homosexuals".